mtmarco87/betparser_crawler/README.md

 - window_size ==> size of the above window
 - script ==> pass a custom js script to execute (before the extraction)

-## Machine Learning - Word Similarity Algorithms
+## Machine Learning mapper - Word Similarity Algorithms

 After the betting odds are parsed from the web pages with Selenium, there is often a common issue: the Sport Matches are not always unique, because the Team Names can be expressed in different form or in different languages.